Nurturing mental health and wellbeing for resilient futures

 “Some emotional and cognitive processes showed both genetic and environmental influences,” A/Prof. Gatt says.
 “For example, processing fear and happiness shared genetic factors, while attention and memory were shaped by life experiences.”

-It was this potential for influence that demonstrated how humans can develop strategies to enhance their resilience.
+It was this potential for environmental influence that demonstrated how humans can develop strategies to enhance their resilience.

 “We can influence our emotional and cognitive responses,” Dr Park says.